Joseph P. Watkins

 Mr. Watkins is a graduate of the Middlesex School, the University of Pennsylvania and the Princeton Theological Seminary.
 He pastored a church in Philadelphia for 23 years, serves on several boards and has received numerous honors and awards.
 He and his wife, Stephanie, are the parents of three married children and have six grandchildren.
 He is the author of the book “The New PC: Practical Consideration“ which is available on Amazon.

 Natasha Boston has worked at Community Council for over 14 years.
-She began her tenure as an Assistant Teacher, and through opportunity, education and perseverance she was appointed as the Director of Operations in 2018.
+She began her tenure as an Assistant Teacher, and through opportunity, education, and perseverance she was appointed as the Director of Operations in 2018 and currently is the Vice President of Operations.
 Natasha holds an undergraduate degree in Education from Millersville University and an MBA from Strayer University.
-Natasha has more than 25 years experience in working with children and families to improve personal outcomes.
-Under her leadership, programs have expanded outreach and services.

 Vice President of Operations